 Step 5: Conclusion

-So you’ve explained the situation, confessed to any wrong doings, fixed the issues that you found during your research, and now are ready to conclude this reconsideration request.
+You’ve explained the situation, confessed to any wrongdoings, fixed the issues you found during your research, and is now ready to conclude this reconsideration request.

 If you are sure you’ve fixed everything, I would conclude the body of the reconsideration request by saying something like